collective-soundworks/soundworks/README.md

 ###### Methods

 - `constructor(options:Object = {})`
-  The constructor method takes the `options` object as an argument, whose optional property is:
+  The constructor method instantiates the `ClientOrientation` module on the client side.
+It takes the `options` object as an argument, whose optional property is:
   - `text:String = "Point the phone exactly in front of you, and touch the screen."` The text to be displayed on the dialog.